pabapa/statistics/README.md

 It uses interfaces for the data access.
 So different data types can be used.
 Two datatypes are pre-defined: Float64 and Int64.
+For sampling purposes there is a Strider type provided.

 Testing 100% pass.
+Testing covers the complete functionality.
 Tested on Debian6 32-bit.

-### ToDo:
-- Benchmarking.
-The package has been bencharked, but a question arised about this.
+Stable API.
+I have absolutely no plans in changing the API.

+TODO:
+- Update documentation and comment the functions.

+Offtopic:
+GSL 1.9 Statistics C library: 181 kb, 54 files
+Go Statistics library       :  83 kb, 25 files  :-D